-In this increasingly popular procedure, large numbers of hairs are harvested, with the aid of a 10 power binocular microscopes, from a strip of excised full thickness scalp.
+In this increasingly popular procedure, large numbers of hairs are harvested, with the aid of a 10 power binocular microscopes, from a strip of excised full-thickness scalp.
 These naturally occurring follicular clusters each containing 1-4 hairs are then planted into needle holes in the balding area.
-This is a refinement of an earlier technique known as "minigrafting" in which the follicular clusters and some surrounding skin was planted into slits cut in the scalp with a small scalpel blade.
+This is a refinement of an earlier technique known as "mini grafting" in which the follicular clusters and some surrounding skin was planted into slits cut in the scalp with a small scalpel blade.

 Large numbers of hairs can be inserted at a single procedure with either technique providing certain safeguards are met and quite extraordinary results may be seen within 4-5 months of operation.
 The advantage of follicular unit grafting is that a greater hair density can be obtained and figures of up to 61 hairs per square cm. in a single procedure have been claimed.
 (36 )

 The technique has the disadvantage of being more time consuming, taking between two and three times the number of work hours to dissect and insert the same number of hairs.
-This has considerable economic impact for the patient.
+This has a considerable economic impact on the patient.
 Proponents defend this by claiming that in good hands the number of donor hairs damaged during the procedure is at least 20 % less than with non-microscopic methods of dissection.
-(37) However it has been suggested that follicular trans-section and bulb amputation are not as important as once thought and considerable hair regeneration will occur if the follicular stem cells have been preserved.
+(37) However, it has been suggested that follicular trans-section and bulb amputation are not as important as once thought and considerable hair regeneration will occur if the follicular stem cells have been preserved.
 (38) These points and the future direction of free grafting remain highly debatable points as we enter the new millennium.

 Variations in Techniques

-There is a wide variation in technique used by the various surgeons performing hair transplantation.
+There is a wide variation in the technique used by the various surgeons performing hair transplantation.
 We need not be concerned about the finer points of the procedure in this review as many excellent descriptions are available in print and video format.
 (38, 39) There are numerous minor variations such as whether the surface epithelium should be removed or not, or whether a razor blade or scalpel is used for the dissection.
 Whether sutures or staples are employed may be a matter of convenience for the surgeon or comfort for the patient but have little effect on the cosmetic result.
-These are points of individual preference and there are broader issues which must be addressed.
+These are points of individual preference and there are broader issues that must be addressed.

 I have listed these as follows: